viktaur/dns-server/README.md

 ```bash
 dig +retry=0 -p 1053 @127.0.0.1 +noedns example.com A
 ```
+## Records
+`A` records for amazon.co.uk stored in `records.json`.
 <figure>
   <img src="media/records-json.png" alt="" height="200" />
-  <figcaption>A records for amazon.co.uk stored in a records.json.</figcaption>
 </figure>

+## Input and output stream
+Stream of bytes from the query and the response message sent back to the origin.
+As we can see, one response has been sent for each RR and correspond to the ones in `records.json`.
 <figure>
   <img src="media/server-logs.png" alt="" height="100" />
-  <figcaption>Input and output stream of bytes from the query.</figcaption>
 </figure>

+## Using dig
+Interpretation of the DNS message by the `dig` tool.
 <figure>
   <img src="media/dig.png" alt="" height="400" />
-  <figcaption>Interpretation of the byte stream returned by dig.</figcaption>
 </figure>

+## Further reading
 A detailed overview of the project can be found in this [paper](paper.pdf).